 The REIT maintains information systems, procedures and controls to ensure all information disclosed externally is as complete, reliable and timely as possible.
-Such internal controls over financial reporting are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the consolidated financial statements for external purposes in accordance with IFRS.
+Such internal controls over financial reporting are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the unaudited condensed consolidated interim financial statements for external purposes in accordance with IFRS.